RuanCosta-Jitterbit/webappsnap/README.md

 > This section uses configuration created for Percona's [PMM](https://www.percona.com/software/database-tools/percona-monitoring-and-management) database monitoring tool to take screenshots of the [PMM Demo](https://pmmdemo.percona.com) instance.

 1. Clone this repository.
-2. In a terminal, change directory to where you cloned it.
+2. In a command prompt, powershell, or terminal, change directory to where you cloned it.
 3. Install dependencies:
     -   [Node.js](https://nodejs.org/en/download/)
     -   `npm i playwright yargs prompt-sync`
-4. Run the script:
+4. Run this:
     ```sh
-    chmod +x ./run.sh
-    ./run.sh --config ./cfg/percona.pmm.json --instance pmmdemo
+    node main.js --config ./cfg/percona.pmm.json --instance pmmdemo
     ```

     This snaps all the pages on [PMM Demo](https://pmmdemo.percona.com).
 It takes around 45 minutes.
 The images are saved in `images/percona/pmm/CCYY-MM-DDTHH:MM:SS.SSSZ/pmmdemo`.